Financial-Times/sso-support/_posts/2016-07-19-user-guide-federated-idp.md

 The pilot will last 30 days

 ## How many times can I test SSO?
 SSO will automatically create a cookie that remembers your FT login credentials for a given device/browser for 6 month - If you would like to carry on testing the SSO feature, please log out of your account.
-The following link will ensure you are logged out: [Log me out of my FT account](https://accounts.ft.com/logout)
+The following link will ensure you are logged out: [Log out of my FT account](https://accounts.ft.com/logout)

 ## Will I be logged in on all my devices and different web browsers?
 You will need to follow the SSO login process for each different device and/or web browser what you wish to access FT content.
 E.g. If you are signed in on Firefox, this will not log you in on a Chrome web browser.